gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v6.1.0.0  2013/12/08 Implemented the postbox API for syncing units together.
+v6.1.0.1  2013/12/08 Following changes apply to the README: Added internal dependency section, added jStorage, knockout-postbox and knockout-deferred-updates to list of internal dependencies. v6.1.0.0  2013/12/08 Implemented the postbox API for syncing units together.
 The `cc.linkUnits()` API has changed so that you provide a unit and a keyword together.
 This allows you link as many units as you want together. v6.0.0.0  2013/12/08 Added 'knockout-postbox' library as git submodule into './lib/knockout-postbox'.
 This will be used to sync 'ko.observables' and 'ko.computed()' values with each other. v5.1.3.0  2013/12/07 Fixed infinite recursion issue with `linkUnits()` function, required unit array for both variables to be the same object.